IBM-Blockchain/blockchain-vscode-extension/README.md

 ]
 ```

 Here is an example of a peer with `TLS` enabled, please note the `pem` property value has been shortened.
+The `pem` property is the root `TLS` certificate of the peer's MSP.
+The property should be base64 encoded from a pem file.

 ```
 {